azarc-io/verathread-gateway/docs/docs/gs_setup.md

 - NAMESPACE: Set this to the first initial and last name e.g. `wael-dev`
     - **Note**: If you are using the developer toolkit then you must set this to the same namespace as defined in the toolkits `.env` file
 - BIND_ADDRESS: You should leave this as default unless you want services to be exposed on a different ip
-- MONGO_HOST: The mongodb host, this is a mongo dsn eg. `mongo://localhost:27017`
+- MONGO_DSN: The mongodb host, this is a mongo dsn eg. `mongo://localhost:27017`
 - NATS_ADDRESS: The nats server address eg. `nats://localhost:4222`
 - AUTH_DOMAIN: Ask another dev or your manager for this value, this is the auth0 domain to use
 - AUTH_CLIENT_ID: Ask another dev or your manager for this value